KKlob/Capstone2.5_Frontend/README.md

 Front-End will have a nav bar at top + 2(3) distinct windows
 ### Nav bar
   - Home link: returns to main state display
-  - User link: shows a user page if logged in user
+  - Subs link: Only displays if user logged in - redirects to subs page
-    - User page shows list of all congressional members user is subed to as well as relevant data for each
+    - Subs page shows list of all congressional members user is subed to as well as relevant data for each
   - Signup link: if no user logged in, show signup link - shows form to create username + password for app
+  - Login/Logout link:
-  - Login/Loggout link: handles user login - shows page to input username/password / handles user loggout - returns to homepage
+    - Login: shows page to input username/password - Returns to homepage
+    - Logout: only shows if user logged in - redirects to Homepage + discards user data + jwt token
   - Light / Dark mode toggle
+    - toggles between two main styles for app
 ------
 ### Window 1: Member Display
   - Initially not displayed on app load.
 Gradual fade transition with Congress Display slide transition.